CERN/Quantumacy/QKDSimkit/README.md

 ### Executing

-* Run with the most basic configuration: channel will run on the same machine as the server and
+* Run with the most basic configuration: channel will run on the same machine as the server
 ```
 $ QKDSimkit server local
 ```

 * Run with custom channel settings (noise, eavesdropper)